saladwithgrass/hand-pose-detection/README.md

 ## Task 6: Triangulation
 For start i will try to track the position of charuco board and see where it gets me.
-1) Do it with one camera and see how well it tracks it
+1) Do it with one camera and see how well it tracks it.

+    It is VERY slow, but i was able to track an aruco marker

 2) Triangulate Charuco board with two cameras

+    This step needs reworking:

+        1) Simultaneously calibrate two cameras to determine their relative orientation.
+        2) Draw them and verify that everything is okay.
+        3) Triangulate a marker and draw it in relation to cameras
 3) Triangulate hand